SDA logo

 Thanks are in order before talking about this run.

-Stage 1: The position of the puke is a little random to where it has a 2/3 chance of hitting you if you don't stop.
+Stage I: The position of the puke is a little random to where it has a 2/3 chance of hitting you if you don't stop.
 Me stopping lowers the probability of getting damaged to 1/3.
-Still had to wait on that one section because that puke was trollin' me that day.
-It's like it knows when I give up on trying to get the "good luck puke", then it just gives it to me to make me look like a dope.
-Aside from that, this stage went well.
+Still had to wait on that one section because that puke is pretty irritating.

-The boss fight was a little weak cause I kept getting garbage head spawn positions that I didn't want, but the fight is actually a few frames faster than the fight in the last run, even though it looks uglier.
+The boss fight was a little weak cause got really bad spawn positions that I didn't want, but the fight is still a little faster than my old run, but this would probably where you could gain the most time over this run if you get amazing luck.

-Stage 5: This stage went awesome.
-GREAT luck on the chair room and above average luck in the hand room; I even got a damage boost somehow, in Splatterhouse of all games!
-I did hesitate on the first demon, because I've literally never seen him jump over me after a single kick before.
-I was dumbfounded to see that, so I didn't react right away.
-Despite the necromancer room looking ugly, it is actually 1/3 of a second faster than the last one, only because in the last run I slid into the back of the screen which halted the scroll for a brief moment.
-I missed the slide (again) in the dog room, but by some miracle the dog spawned behind me, which only wasted a couple of frames from not completing the autoscroller asap.
-The Jennifer fight went down perfect, just perfect.
-This fight was the basis of me wanting to improve this run and I'm really glad I got it down in this attempt.
+Stage V: This stage was so-so, despite me getting a gold split (that gold was a lie).
+Decent chair room, but got dumb luck on the first demon.
+I was able to damage boost through the 3rd demon off of 2nd demon's head, so that was somewhat lucky.
+The Jennifer fight went down perfect.
 For those that don't know, Jennifer has 3 phases in this fight, all of which have 6HP (I'll refer to her health like this: 6/6/6, with slashes separating phases).
 Now, slide kicks do 2 HP of damage instead of 1, and will force her against the wall and hit her twice.
 Now here's the kicker, if you get her HP to 1/6/6 THEN do a slide kick, instead of her HP reading 0/6/6, it's now 0/5/6.
 Now why is that important?
 Phases are separated by a 8 second cutscene with Jennifer transforming back into her normal self and saying "Help me!" then transforming back.
 Doing this effectively SKIPS that cutscene entirely!
 This fight lasts 8.775 seconds from when I gain control again to the score rolling over, which is my best time on this boss.

 Return to the Game List, the FAQ, or the Home Page.